Xlocsinjr/progProject/README.md

 scripts will then be loaded in by a html page.

 #### Difficulties
 - There might not be data for every country for chart 2 and 3.
-If necessary the range of countries can be limited to Europe only.
+- For chart 2, only data on UN countries were found.
+Perhaps this chart could be unlinked from the world map, but have a checkbox selection with the UN countries instead.
+- Chart 3 isn't very interesting to the story that the charts are meant to tell.
+Perhaps it could be replaced by a line chart that shows GHG emissions over the years.